 Lock Insurance Staff 1/5/2012 3:08:00 PMContinue Reading

-Recent study published by LIMRA, fewer of us today have insured the financial future of our loved ones.
+In a recent study published by LIMRA, fewer of us today have ensured the financial future of our loved ones.
 In 2010, it was found that only 44 percent of U.S. households have individual life insurance, and 30 percent of U.S. households have no coverage.

-I believe that providing for our loved ones well-being today and into the future is the ultimate selfless act of love.
+Providing for our loved one’s well-being today and into the future is the ultimate selfless act of love.
 Life insurance is one of the most cost-effective ways to ensure that, should anything happen to you, all or part of your income is adequately replaced to ensure the financial future of your loved ones.”